 - Spring 2018, TUESDAYS 6:20-9:00PM – Prof. Joshua Clayton

-Students select elective courses from among the graduate courses offered in GSAS.
+Students in the Advanced Certificate program select two courses in their discipline from among the graduate courses offered in GSAS.
 Students are also be able to take elective courses in other schools with the permission of the Program Director.

 Qualified students may take a placement test to place out of Introduction to Programming, CSCI-GA 1120, and, with the approval of the Program Director, substitute a more advanced programming course from among those offered in the Department of Computer Science.